NREL/EVOLVE/README.md

 EVOLVE stands for evolution of net-load variation from emerging technologies.
 This tool allows user to visuallize impact of emerging technologies such as electric vehicle, energy storage and solar on net load evolution.
 Includes following features.

-1. Metrics: Peak reuction, Energy consumption reduction, Ramp Rate, Average to Peak Ratio,
+1. Metrics: Peak reduction, Energy consumption reduction, Ramp Rate, Average to Peak Ratio,
 2. Technology specific results: generation and/or consumption profile, peak generation and/or consumption, generation and/or consumption at peak
 3. Aggregated result: net load profile compared with base profile, load duration curve
 4. Ability to change time scale: Daily, Weekly, Yearly